The four rules of using contactless

 Always check the payments

 One problem with contactless is people don’t always check the amount they are charged.
-To avoid overcharging you should always see the terminal before the card it tapped, and then always ask for a receipt.
+To avoid overcharging you should always see the terminal before the card is tapped, and then always ask for a receipt.

 Then you really need to check your contactless payments against the actual charges to your bank account.
 Online and app banking make it much easier to track payments than ever before.